milosladni/sunxi-tvin2jpeg_h264/README.md

 compress it to jpeg with hw encoder, compress it to h264.
 $ time ./sunxi-tvin2jpeg --p -c 200 -C 200 -q 85 --jpegEnc 2 --scale 2 --h264enc --o
 Play it with vlc, ffplay etc...

+- Take 500 frames, show frame on display by sunxi display engine in smaller resolution 542x359 position x30y121 (use display scaler), encode frame to jpeg, decode same frame from jpeg to raw, show decodec frame on display (right up position 200x150 x580y121), encode frame from camera to h264 /tmp/tvin.h264 and mux it to mkv container /tmp/tvin.mkv.
+Do all this operation simultaneous 25 fps and ~20% CPU.
+$ ./sunxi-tvin2jpeg_h264 -c 500 -C 500 -q 85 --jpegEnc 2 --scale 1 --p --h264enc --jpegDec